 A model for particles based on preons in chiral, vector and tensor/graviton supermultiplets of unbroken global supersymmetry is engineered.
 The framework of the model is little string theory.
-Some phenomenological results are discussed.
+Phenomenological predictions are discussed.

 Keywords: Standard Model, Composite Models, Supersymmetry, Little String Theory, T-duality, Holography.